evakerr/MICR-project-page/content/events/_index.md

 We’re pleased to share the exciting news that our project “MICR: Towards a Modular Infrastructure for Comprehensive RDM” has been awarded funding through the TDCC-SSH Challenge Call 2024 by NWO.

 To start things off, we’re organizing an Online Kick-Off Meeting on June 24 to walk you through the next steps.
-A detailed agenda will be available closer to the date, but here is a preview of what to expect:
+Here is a preview of what to expect:

 * A brief recap of the project’s purpose and scope
-* Introduction of the TDCC-SSH team and discussion of their role in MICR
+* Introduction of the TDCC-SSH team
 * Presentation of our research instruments (policy inventory, use cases and survey)
-* Initial coordination efforts to align with other relevant projects
+* Alignment with other relevant projects

 {{< icon "information-circle" >}} **How to join:**